Zhang Shizhao: Biography

 In 1925, Zhang became Minister of Justice and Minister of Education in the government led by Duan Qirui.
 When student demonstrators ransacked Zhang's house in order to protest his support of Confucian ritual in the schools and suppression of student activism, in retaliation he fired their prominent hero, Lu Xun.
 In 1930, he was invited by Zhang Xueliang and became the dean of the school of Chinese literature at Northeast University in China.
 After the Mukden Incident, he went to Shanghai to work as a lawyer.
 After the Sino-Japanese War, he became a senator in the Republic of China Chongqing government.
 He returned to Shanghai later, resumed his law practice, and defended Liang Hongzhi and Zhou Fohai when they were prosecuted as hanjian for their wartime collaboration with the Japanese.

 In Spring of 1949, he was invited by Li Zongren as a KMT delegate and twice went to Beijing to negotiate with Chairman Mao, a fellow native of Changsha whom he had known many years before.
 Zhang stayed in China as the new government took control and spoke on its behalf to overseas Chinese.

-In May 1973, he flew to British Hong Kong and coordinated the proposed Third KMT and CPC corporation.
+In May 1973, he flew to British Hong Kong.
+Official PRC sources suggested that he was in Hong Kong to coordinate a proposed "Third CPC-KMT cooperation" (reconciliation with the Chiang Kai-shek government in Taiwan).

-He died in Hong Kong on July 1, 1973 at age of 92.
+He died in Hong Kong on July 1, 1973, aged 92.

 He had three sons: Zhang Ke (章可), Zhang Yong (章用), and Zhang Yin (章因).
 Zhang Yong and Zhang Yin died young and were unmarried.
 Zhang Ke married in his 60s and did not have children.

 His adopted daughter was Zhang Hanzhi, who, at the suggestion of Mao Zedong, married the then recently widowed Qiao Guanhua.